 The water from the tank at the entrance flowed in the canals winding through the garden.
 Ashore these canals were the prismatic tulip blossoms splattering colors into the calm canal waters.
 More than 700 species of tulips in shades of pink, white, bright orange, deep shades of purple, maroon and blue adorned the lush green carpet of the garden.

 The English garden landscape was very impressive and soothing with trees towering over the pretty bed of tulips at their foot giving it a natural setting.
 The garden is bedecked with more than 100 interesting sculptures and artworks.
 Benches were laid around the garden to sit down and take a moment to behold the awe-inspiring vista.

 Row by row of tulips unfurled meandering through the line of trees like a rainbow of colors.
 The artist-gardeners had splendidly played with colors and different species of tulips to bring out a pattern which made for a marvelous postcard picture.

 The garden of Keukenhof once served as a kitchen garden to gather herbs for the Keukenhof castle’s kitchen hence the name ‘Keukenhof’.
+The 17th-century Keukenhof Castle in the garden premises is open to the public all through the year.
 Later in 1857, the garden was redesigned which still forms the base for the layout as seen today.
 The spring garden of Keukenhof opened to the public for the first time in 1950.
 And in 2016 the garden opened for the 67th time to the spectators from over 100 countries.